Metaswitch/chronos/doc/gr.md

 When a timer pops in a Chronos process, Chronos handles the timer as normal (e.g. handling the callback, replicating the timer/tombstone to all other replicas of the timer).

 This solution provides the desired data resiliency.
-A timers can be delayed by `((number of sites - 1) * number of replicas * 2) + 2 + site latencies)` seconds in the case of a multi-site failure.
+A timer can be delayed by `((number of sites - 1) * number of replicas * 2) + 2 + site latencies)` seconds in the case of a multi-site failure.

 There's no active timer resynchronisation on site failure - when a site recovers it won't have any Chronos timers until the timers are modified by a client or they pop (which triggers a replication cross-site).